mythri-sathyan/Assignment/ownCloud_QuickStartGuide.md

 * **Configure Server Operations**: During ownCloud Server installation, most of the server operations are configured
     automatically.
 The ownCloud Server has a built-in configuration check that provides a report as warnings at the top of your Admin page.
 The installer creates the config/config.php file automatically and contains the parameters that controls the server operations.

 	**Note**: It is recommended to edit this file only if you have to change a parameter value.
-For example, to enable
-    users for connecting to the Server using the Server’s IP address and port 8080, change the dbhost parameter to
+For example, to enable users for connecting to the Server using the Server’s IP address and port 8080, change the dbhost parameter to
-    <ServerIPaddress>:<portnumber>.
+    [ServerIPaddress]:[portnumber].

-	The following are a few server operations that you can configure
+	The following are a few server operations that you can configure:
 	* SSL-enabled security
 	* Email notifications
 	* Virus scanner